Heart Beat (TV series): Development

 The series was announced by JioHotstar in early 2024, following the popularity of other Tamil web series such as Mathagam and Label.
 It was slated to be a medical drama titled Heart Beat, written and directed by Deepak Sundarrajan, and produced by Padmini Velu and Rajavelu for A Tele Factory.

 Casting

 Malayalam actress Anumol plays the lead role in the series.
 Initially actress Abhirami was considered but could not be cast due to date clashes.

 Release

-The first trailer was released on 9 February 2024 featuring to Deepa Balu as Rina, a medical intern on her first day at work.
+The first trailer was released on 9 February 2024 featuring to Deepa Balu as Reena, a medical intern on her first day at work.
 It was announced on 11 February that the series would be released in Tamil and dubbed into other Indian languages.
 It was also given a release date of 8 March 2024, coinciding with International Women's Day.

 Soundtrack

 The theme song was released 25 January 2024 on YouTube.